-Day is a regular contributor to The New York Times Women in the World and the co-founder of Fovrth Studios, an independent documentary house.
-Day's latest documentary series, AUTHENTICALLY US, was selected for premieres at SxSW and Tribeca film festivals in the Spring of 2018.
+Day is a regular contributor to The New York Times Women in the World and the co-founder of Fovrth Studios, an independent multimedia documentary house.
+Day's latest documentary series, AUTHENTICALLY US, was selected for premieres at Cannes, Tribeca, and SxSW film festivals, among others, in 2018.

 On the ground in Afghanistan, Bahrain, Brazil, Egypt, India, Israel, Jordan, Kiribati, Lebanon, Libya, Mexico, the Palestinian Territories, Syria, South Sudan, and Turkey, her coverage focuses on American foreign policy, women’s issues, and youth organizing.
 Her work has been featured in a variety of media outlets, including CNN, Al Jazeera English, CBS, and numerous print outlets, translated into Arabic, English, Hebrew, and Spanish.
 View her Selected Works here.